passuied/docs/daprdocs/content/en/operations/configuration/environment-variables-secrets.md

         - containerPort: 3000
         imagePullPolicy: Always
 ```

-Annotation: `dapr.io/env-from-secret: "AUTH_TOKEN=auth-headers-secret"` will be injected as:
+The `dapr.io/env-from-secret` annotation with a value of `"AUTH_TOKEN=auth-headers-secret"` is injected as:

 ```yaml
 env:
 - name: AUTH_TOKEN